Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Traumatic distressing dreams or nightmares

-- Dissociative reactions (flashbacks) where the person feels or acts as if the traumatic event(s) were recurring
+- Dissociative reactions (flashbacks) in which the person feels or acts as if the traumatic event(s) were recurring

 Efforts to avoid distressing trauma-related stimuli may persist, including: